Softwarovy-projekt/Documentation/README.md

 As soon as we've reached a point where problems could be divided into reasonably big issues, we have switched to a more traditional approach of creating a branch for each task and merging it into master via a pull request.
 Although we have still often switched to messaging or online calls when some questions or notes arose during reviews.
+The workload was divided among team members based on their interests.
+Usually two people were working together on one feature which was blocking other progress.
+The third was working on his a different non-blocking feature that was independent of others.

 ## Feature improvements